Background Measurements and Simulations of the ComPair Balloon Flight: Results and Discussion

-Figure \ref{fig:SoftSimVetoPercent} shows that $\sim50\%$ of $\gamma$-rays are vetoed by the ACD, and it is important to understand the cause.
-Figure \ref{fig:SimPhotonVeto} shows the total spectrum of incident simulated $\gamma$-ray energies that satisfy ComPair's trigger conditions in blue as well as the spectra for passed and vetoed $\gamma$-rays in orange and green, respectively.
-There is a crossover between the passed and vetoed $\gamma$-ray spectrum around 100 MeV, above which a majority of the incident $\gamma$-rays are vetoed by the ACD.
-A larger instrument, like AMEGO, would model the showers produced by high energy $\gamma$-rays and override the ACD veto for these types of events, but this is beyond the scope for ComPair.
+Figure~\ref{fig:SoftSimVetoPercent} shows that $\sim$50\% of $\gamma$-rays are vetoed by the ACD, and~it is important to understand the cause.
+Figure~\ref{fig:SimPhotonVeto} shows the total spectrum of incident simulated $\gamma$-ray energies that satisfy ComPair's trigger conditions in blue as well as the spectra for passed and vetoed $\gamma$-rays in orange and green, respectively.
+There is a crossover between the passed and vetoed $\gamma$-ray spectrum around 100 MeV, above~which a majority of the incident $\gamma$-rays are vetoed by the ACD.
+These vetoed $\gamma$-ray events predominantly pair produce in the Calorimeters or the aluminum base plate, on~which ComPair is mounted.
+The~high-energy $e^-$s and $e^+$s produced in the shower ultimately trigger an ACD panel, vetoing the event.
+Figure~\ref{fig:Veto_Photon_Event_Display} shows an event display for one of the vetoed $\gamma$-ray events with an incident energy of 29 GeV.
+The~purple dashed line shows the incident direction of the $\gamma$-ray, but~the order of interactions was not saved during the simulation.
+A larger instrument, like AMEGO, would model the showers produced by high energy $\gamma$-rays and override the ACD veto for these types of events, but~this is beyond the scope for~ComPair.